uabrc/uabrc.github.io/docs/data_management/lts/interfaces.md

 # Connecting to LTS

 LTS is not available as a mounted filesystem on local computers or Cheaha.
 You must use an interface to transfer data between LTS and whichever machine you are using.
-There a variety of interfaces with the following recommendations.
+There are a variety of interfaces with the following recommendations.

 ## Globus